schmittsfn/BiDictionary/README.md

 # BiDictionary

-A bi-directional dictionary for the Swift programming language.
+A bi-directional dictionary/map for the Swift programming language.

 Usage: